July 1, 2020

 The owner (as the employer) would then make annual tax-deferred contributions to fund the employee’s benefit (i.e., the owner’s benefit).

-Lastly, when the owner closes the business or terminates the Plan, he or she could elect to have their retirement benefit rolled over to an IRA.
+Lastly, when the owner closes the business or terminates the Plan, he or she could elect, as the employee, to have their retirement benefit rolled over to an IRA.
 Moreover, as long as the assets were less than the maximum payout, the Plan could be amended to increase benefits such that all Plan assets are the employee’s (the owner’s).

 Taking a slightly more complex example, let’s use a two-person business as an example.
 In this scenario, the owner would be the first employee and there would be one other non-owner employee.
 In such a situation, the owner, as the employer, would adopt the Defined Benefit Plan.
 He or she would predefine the retirement benefit on behalf of both the owner and the other employee.
 Note that the benefits need not be the same but the Plan must pass nondiscrimination testing.